fredconex/OllamEye/README.md

 # PixelLlama!

-A minimalist client solution for Ollama written in python with ability to capture screen to use with vision models.
+A minimalist client solution for Ollama / OpenAI API written in python with ability to capture screen to use with vision models.
 - Screenshot capturing with multi-monitor support
 - Drag and Drop / Paste images to prompt
 - Markdown / Code blocks support